Questions about grade reporting

 How do I assign grades for dissertation, thesis, master's or departmental report, recital, and treatise?
 The only valid grades for the 698A first portion of thesis, and 698RA first portion of recital, are CR and NC.
 Use the asterisk symbol * for dissertation, master's report, departmental report, treatise, the 698B second portion of thesis, and the 698RB second half of recital to show that the student is continuing.
 When the student completes the course, use CR or NC.

 How do I change a grade after sending in a grade sheet?
-Fill out a Grade Change form, available in your department.
+Submit an online grade change request.

 How can I see online a sent-in grade sheet?
 Press the View Submitted Grades link and choose a year, semester, and unique number.